YottaDB/YDBPosix/README.md

 ## Installing YDB POSIX Plugin

 YottaDB must be installed and available before installing the POSIX plugin. https://yottadb.com/product/get-started/ has instructions on installing YottaDB.
-Download and unpack the POSIS plugin in a temporary directory, and make that the current directory.
+Download and unpack the POSIX plugin in a temporary directory, and make that the current directory.
 Then:

 ```shell
 source $(pkg-config --variable=prefix yottadb)/ydb_env_set